 One stab incision is made ventral on the horizontal ramus of the mandible on each side.
 The soft tissues are removed from the axial and abaxial side of the bone.
 A 2.0 mm hole is drilled across both rami and used as an anchor for the wire.

 One end of the wire is guided through the hole and then both ends of the wire are advanced subcutaneously to the incisor teeth.
 The wire is guided around the incisors in figure-of-8 fashion and both ends are tightened together.
 The same procedure is repeated using the hole on the other side.

 The dorsal wiring and the ventral wiring are tightened together to get good compression and no ventral or dorsal dislocation.

 At the end of the surgery, the teeth of the upper jaw are shortened to reduce pressure during eating.

 During the post-surgical period, the horse is confined to stall rest for one week and fed with soft fiber feed stuff; firm feed such as hay cubes, apples or carrots should not be fed.
-Antibiotics and anti-inflammatory drugs are given for 3 to 5 days or longer, if required, especially in open fractures.
+Antibiotics and anti-inflammatory drugs are administered for 3 to 5 days or longer, if required.
 Intraoral cerclage and tension wires are cleaned once daily until their removal.
-Wound opening is cleaned and flushed daily with antiseptic solutions.
-After 8-12 weeks the wire can be removed under sedation and local anesthesia.
+After 6-8 weeks the wire can be removed under sedation and local anesthesia.